sibangi-git/DataMiners/README.md

 	Extend dashboard to include clinical alerts and EHR data integration.
 8. Conclusion
 This project demonstrates how AI and public health datasets can be leveraged for preventive healthcare.
 By combining machine learning algorithms with behavioral and lifestyle data, the predictive model assists healthcare providers in identifying high-risk patients early and promoting proactive medical interventions.
 The Streamlit prototype showcases the potential for scalable, AI-driven health screening systems.

+Chronic Disease Screening — WebApp
+Overview This Streamlit app screens for chronic conditions using pre trained scikit learn models, caching loaded artifacts for fast inference and rendering probability charts with Altair.
+Artifacts are loaded via joblib and should be version pinned because scikit learn pickles are not guaranteed to be cross version compatible.
+Features
+•	Sidebar form collects demographics and lifestyle inputs using a submit button so values update in a single batch.
+•	BMI is computed from height and weight and shown alongside the standard adult BMI categories for context.
+•	Diabetes head: multiclass probabilities are displayed for Diabetic and Prediabetic with the top class in the header and a 0–100% bar scale for readability.
+•	Heart head: binary prediction shows the chosen class and the positive class probability with a single bar on a 0–100% scale.
+•	Models and scalers are cached with st.cache_resource to avoid reloading on each rerun and to share resources across sessions.
+Requirements Python environment with Streamlit, scikit learn, joblib, pandas, numpy, and Altair installed and version pinned alongside your pickled models.